Steps For Taking The Next Step

 Why People Still Rent

 Some people still rent because they are not ready to buy a home.
+Some people simply don’t make enough money to apply for a loan.
+The current housing situation doesn’t help either.
 Here are a few other common reasons why people still rent instead of buying homes.

 They Carry High-Interest Debt